A practical guide for professionals ready to make the case for coach training, and the leaders who want to invest in it.

 Diving Into Coaching Culture

-The ICF defines coaching as the thought-provoking and creative process where coaches collaborate with clients to inspire them to maximize their personal and professional potential.
-Its goal is to unlock an individual’s untapped sources of productivity, leadership, and imagination for personal advantage.
+The International Coaching Federation (ICF) defines coaching as a thought-provoking and creative process in which coaches collaborate with clients to inspire them to maximize their personal and professional potential.

 ROI of Incorporating a Coaching Culture Into Your Organization

-Get an easy-to-read downloadable PDF of this blog post AND a powerful Pitch Slide Deck to seal the deal.
-Don’t miss this opportunity to take your career to new heights!
+Get an easy-to-read downloadable PDF of this blog post AND a powerful, editable Pitch Slide Deck to seal the deal.
+The ROI of coaching is at an all time high; now is the time to advance your career.

 Coaching and Employee Engagement